• Skip to primary navigation

 RETURN TO WORK 101

-The objective of this course is to provide participants with the tools to develop strategies to assist workers with disabilities, individually and collectively; and return them to long-term healthy and productive employment.
-The course will review noteworthy case Law and Human Rights legislation.
+This workshop provides participants with the tools to develop strategies to assist workers with disabilities, individually and collectively; and return them to long term healthy and productive employment.
+The workshop will review noteworthy case law and Human Rights legislation.

 PRINCIPLES OF ACCOMMODATION LAW